vitay/deeprl/document.md

 * the more $\psi_t$ relies on real rewards (e.g. $R_t$), the more the gradient will be correct on average (small bias), but the more it will vary (high variance).
 This increases the sample complexity: we need to average more samples to correctly estimate the gradient.
 * the more $\psi_t$ relies on estimations (e.g. the TD error), the more stable the gradient (small variance), but the more incorrect it is (high bias).
 This can lead to suboptimal policies, i.e. local optima of the objective function.

 This is the classical bias/variance trade-off in machine learning (see @sec:reducing-the-variance).
-The n-steps algorithm used in A2C is an attempt to mitigate between these extrema. @Schulman2015b proposed the **Generalized Advantage Estimate** (GAE) to further control the bias/variance trade-off.
+The n-step algorithm used in A2C is an attempt to mitigate between these extrema. @Schulman2015b proposed the **Generalized Advantage Estimate** (GAE) to further control the bias/variance trade-off.

-Let's define the n-steps advantage:
+Let's define the n-step advantage:

 $$
     A^{n}_t = \sum_{k=0}^{n-1} \gamma^{k} \, r_{t+k+1} + \gamma^n \, V^\pi(s_{t+n+1}) - V^\pi(s_t)